Home » All Posts » Construction Profit Tip #2: Know Your Fully-Burdened Labor Rate

 To begin to analyze the results, we decided to start by focusing on just a single position: Carpenters.

-1. Because Carpenters in the Gold Company have a burden percentage of 61.3%, their cost to the company comes to $35.49 per hour.
+1. Because Carpenters in the Gold Company have a burden percentage of 61.3%, their burdened cost to the company comes to $35.49 per hour.

-Doesn’t sound like a huge amount, right?
+$3.76 per hour doesn’t sound like a huge amount, right?
 But see what happens when we convert these differences into hourly and annual billing rates.

 Determining Fully-Burdened Hourly Employee BILLING Differences…